MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 For our project we developed three images: one for training, one for inference and one for deployment.
 This is done so by adding three docker builds and pushes in the cloudbuild.yaml file with different tags and creating three separate dockerfiles with different entry points.
-The docker images are set to build automatically using a trigger in Google Cloud everytime we pushed changes to our repository.
-We did though disabled this trigger at times, to not run out of resources.
-Hence only building new docker images, when we found it necessary.
+The docker images are set to build automatically using a trigger in Google Cloud every time we pushed changes to our repository.
+We did though disable this trigger at times, to not run out of resources.
+Hence only building new docker images when we found it necessary.
 To run the docker images as custom jobs in vertex AI we created separate config files indicating different imageUris.

 ### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**